What is an Ethical Business Model?

 To be ethical (from our point of view), a business must simply work openly, transparently, and honestly to do business beautifully (usefully, efficiently) while not sacrificing people or the planet for the sake of profits (or prestige, or anything).

 Towards an Evolving, Self-Correcting Ethical Organization

-We’ve chosen this (at least at first glance less demanding) definition of an ethical business because we believe the best way to maintain ethical behavior is good, clear intentions—along with a transparent, open, and honest accounting of one’s successes and failures reaching one’s stated goals and living up to one’s proclaimed values.
-With that foundation, any individual or organization can continuously improve their moral behavior.
+We’ve chosen this (at least at first glance less demanding) definition of an ethical business because we believe the best way to maintain ethical behavior is good, clear intentions—along with a transparent, open, and honest accounting of one’s successes and failures in reaching one’s stated goals and living up to one’s proclaimed values.
+With that foundation, any individual or organization can continuously improve their business effectivity and moral decency.

 Additionally, we believe there should be room for companies to evolve the details of their own ethics.

 To be considered ethical, companies should prioritize doing the right thing; but it seems overly rigid to demand that all businesses work equally on their commitment to people, planet, and profit.